tordevries/debuggr/README.md

 A Boolean value which, if true, will update the File menu with links to all the files in the current directory.
 The default is false.
 If _accessCurrentDirectoryOnly_ is false (see above), the "Files" menu will also include local folders and their files/subdirectories in hierarchical menu.
 Note that the reload and auto-reload functions will check and dynamically reload updated menu contents via AJAX.

 #### highlightCode
 A Boolean value which, if true, will include references to load [Highlight.js](https://highlightjs.org/) (also on [Github](https://github.com/highlightjs/highlight.js)) and a collection of CSS to provide basic code syntax highlighting.
+Debuggr also will attempt to hyperlink URLs in href and src attributes, with the links loading into Debuggr.
 The default is true.

 #### startInDarkMode
 A Boolean value which, if true, will start the UI in dark mode by default, rather than lite mode.
 The default is true.